Argent77/A7-NoEENPCs/README.md

   - **Disable Rasaad *(BG:EE, BG:SOD, BG2:EE and EET)*:** This component prevents Rasaad from appearing in BG:EE, BG:SOD and BG2:EE.
   - **Make Rasaad passive *(BG:EE, BG2:EE and EET)*:** In BG:EE This component prevents Rasaad from joining the fight against the assassins Neira or Nimbul in Nashkel.
 In BG2:EE this component triggers the introduction cutscene in Trademeet only when you talk to Rasaad.
 He can be found near the fountain.

+- **Move Wilson to Waukeen's Promenade *(BG2:EE and EET, only if Rasaad has been disabled)*:** This component moves Wilson's initial appearance from the Dark Moon Heretic Temple area to Waukeen's Promenade.
+He is imprisoned in one of the cages that belong to the circus.

 - **Make NPC-specific items available for everyone:** This component allows you to acquire personal or quest-related items of disabled NPC(s) from merchants all over the game or as loot from containers or creatures.
 It is only available if you select to disable all or individual NPCs.

 - **Allied Caelar Argent in Avernus boss battle *(BG:SOD and EET)*:** This component allows you to control Caelar Argent if she joins the battle as an ally.
 The following options allow you to refine her behavior even further: